 Use these plans to support students who are absent from school for an extended period.

-Use the student absence learning plan template (doc - 62kb).
+student absence learning plan template (doc - 62kb).

 They should be developed by teachers, students and their parent and must be created for students: